brandonawagner/fetch/README.md

 This database is optimized for OLTP (Online transaction processing).

-You can view my Create Table scripts with indexes and constraints [here](files/fetch_createtables.sql) I was unable to put foreign key constraints _everywhere_ I felt is was necessary due to issues in the data that I mention in [data_quality_analysis.ipynb](data_quality_analysis.pdf).
+You can view my Create Table scripts with indexes and constraints [here](files/fetch_createtables.sql) I was unable to put foreign key constraints _everywhere_ I felt it was necessary due to issues in the data that I mention in [the Data Quality Analysis file](data_quality_analysis.pdf).

 ## Second: Write queries that directly answer predetermined questions from a business stakeholder
 Click [here](stakeholder_queries.md) to view the stakeholder queries